HG6209-ntu/HG6209-ntu.github.io/src/week7.md

 ## Review and Quiz

-For the review, please see the [review of course topics](review.html), particularly those for the first quiz.
+For the review, please see the [midterm review](midterm-review.html).

+The midterm quiz consists of an in-class project that will apply all you have learned in the first half of this course.
+After the lecture you will be provided an individual link to your quiz repository, which contains instructions on completing the quiz.
+You will have 1.5 to 2 hours to complete the quiz by updating your repository.
+This quiz is not autograded, but you are encouraged to write your own tests to ensure that the goals are met.
+This is an open quiz, meaning that using online resources etc is allowed.
+However, the quiz will be monitored and collusion or cheating will result in automatic failure.

 ## Working with Software Projects